-SOURCE — 4 min read
+SOURCE — 5 min

-The Top Three Reasons to Take Quercetin
+The Top Three Benefits of Quercetin

 First identified in 1930 by the Nobel Prize-winning discoverer of vitamin C, Albert Szent-Györgyi, quercetin is often referred to as a vitamin-like molecule.[1]
 Researchers initially thought it was a vitamin, an essential nutrient required for the body to function normally and without which deficiency symptoms will occur.[1]

-Quercetin was labeled as vitamin P (for paprika) but later reclassified as a bioflavonoid, a plant-based molecule that has biological activity in the human body.
+Quercetin was one of several substances originally labeled as vitamin P but later reclassified as a bioflavonoid, a plant-based molecule that has biological activity in the human body.[2]Though there isn’t a recommended daily intake for bioflavonoids, nor quercetin specifically, here’s why it’s a nutrient to know more about.

 The Bioflavonoid Big Picture